What is the Best Detail Sander? (For Small Spaces & Corners) (2023)

 Besides, having this feature also enhances material visibility for added sanding accuracy.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 4. Worx WX820L Cordless Detail Sander

-Despite its lower price range, we do not doubt that cordless detail sanders like Worx WX820L, thanks to its three-detail sanding attachments and options.
+Despite its lower price range, I do not doubt that cordless detail sanders like Worx WX820L, thanks to its three-detail sanding attachments and options.
 It can work as a detail sander, sheet finisher, or detail contouring machine.

 If your DIY projects deal with a rough surface or material, this unit can fulfill your sanding needs as it has enough power output of 2.3 amp to tackle tough tasks.
 And given that it’s equipped with variable speed controls, sanding through different materials won’t be a problem.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 5. GALAX PRO Electric Orbital Sander